awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2022.md

 These procedures are intended for use with Amazon Linux 2022, which is still in preview\.
 You can access the official Amazon Linux 2022 AMIs in the AWS Management Console by using the search filters **Amazon Linux 2022** and **Owner alias = amazon** when searching through the AMI catalog, or by clicking directly from the [Amazon Linux 2022](https://aws.amazon.com/linux/amazon-linux-2022/) news post\.
 If you are trying to set up a LAMP web server on a different distribution, such as Ubuntu or Red Hat Enterprise Linux, this tutorial will not work\.
 For Amazon Linux 2, see [Tutorial: Install a LAMP web server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
 For Amazon Linux AMI, see [Tutorial: Install a LAMP web server on the Amazon Linux AMI](install-LAMP.md)\.
 For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
 For other distributions, see their specific documentation\.

-**Option: Complete this tutorial using automation**
-To complete this tutorial using AWS Systems Manager Automation instead of the following tasks, run the [AWSDocs\-InstallALAMPServer\-AL2](https://console.aws.amazon.com/systems-manager/automation/execute/AWSDocs-InstallALAMPServer-AL2) Automation document\.

 **Topics**
 + [Step 1: Prepare the LAMP server](#prepare-lamp-server-2022)
 + [Step 2: Test your LAMP server](#test-lamp-server-2022)